foss-for-synopsys-dwc-arc-processors/toolchain/doc/ide/debugging-with-opellaxd.rst

 Starting a debug session
 ------------------------

-To debug an application using OpenOCD, press **Debug** button of IDE and confirm switching to Debug Perspective.
+To debug an application using Opella-XD, press **Debug** button of IDE and confirm switching to Debug Perspective.

 .. figure:: images/debugging/ashling/ashling_properties.png